When I was in seminary I was taught: Small churches are tough. You can’t beat them to death with a stick!

 I believed that truism, and repeated it to others.
 Now I have fresh experience that allows me to see the backside of that truism, which is also true: Small churches are fragile.

-So far in my career I have served two small churches as solo pastor — six years at Rock Creek Presbyterian (in a rural area outside Springfield, Illinois) and ten years at Poolesville Presbyterian (in a surprisingly rural corner of Montgomery County, Maryland).
+So far in my career I have served two small churches as solo pastor.
+Six years at Rock Creek Presbyterian (in a rural area outside Springfield, Illinois).
+Ten years at Poolesville Presbyterian (in a surprisingly rural corner of Montgomery County, Maryland).

 Actually, my seminary training in small church ministry did stand me in good stead.
 I had learned that the lay leaders would, in some sense, give me the side-eye because I would always be the interloper.
 I accepted that as a reality and was willing to shake up certain internal systems, knowing I would never be “one of them.”
 (I could write about the costs of that on a pastor and her family, but that is another column for another day.)

 I am happy and proud that both congregations not only did well under my leadership, but continue to do well under the leadership of my successor.
 Indeed, I am perhaps inordinately proud of those successes.
 But it is hard to describe the tremendous joy-filled experience of the Spirit’s presence within the walls of a sanctuary — especially when it is full of worshipers with whom you have built specific, individual relationships.
 So it was also hard to leave and to stay out, as previous pastors must.
 Perhaps that good feeling about fruitful ministry helped me keep my distance so the church could continue to thrive.

 In the three years since I have stepped aside from pastoring churches to focus on writing, I have continued to be involved in the life of churches on Sunday mornings — by supply preaching and teaching adult ed classes.
 The two activities occur at very different kinds of churches: the supply preaching is usually at struggling small churches, and the teaching is usually at thriving larger churches (with the ability to pay someone to teach a class — such luxury!).